 Sunday Services at 10.30 a.m. as follows:-

-All are welcome to our services and please stay for coffee afterwards.
+All are welcome at our services and to stay for coffee after the service.

 Enquiries re bookings for the Church Hall through Mrs. Beryl Whalley on 372762.

 New Minister at Barlaston Methodist Church